What is Blackboard?

 Faculty tutorials for individuals and small groups are available by reservation.
 Contact BbSupport-at-csustan.edu, 667-3898, to arrange tutorials.

 Faculty sessions offered during Fall and Spring Terms at the John Stuart Rogers Faculty Development Center are sponsored by the Faculty Center for Excellence in Teaching and Learning (FCETL) and the Office of Information Technology.

 Visit the Faculty Center page and click the FCETL workshops link for the current term to see the schedule and information.

 Students call the OIT Help Desk, 667-3687, for technical assistance.

 What Do I Need to Use Blackboard?

 - A computer with an Internet connection, preferably high-speed or broadband.
-Use a hard-wired connected for taking tests, not WiFi (wireless).
+Use a hard-wired connection for taking tests, not WiFi (wireless).

-- Most courses require software such as an Office Suite with Word Processor, Spreadsheet, and Presentation applications.
-Others may require multi-media software applications for image, movie, and audio files.
+- Software such as an Office Suite with Word Processor, Spreadsheet, and Presentation applications.
+Some instructors may require multi-media software applications for image, video, and audio files.